House of the Tiles

 The House of the Tiles is a monumental Early Bronze Age building (two stories, approximately 12 x 25 m) located at the archaeological site of Lerna in southern Greece.
 It is notable for several architectural features that were advanced for its time during the Helladic period, notably its roof covered by baked tiles, which gave the building its name.
 The building belongs to the "corridor house" type.

 History

 Excavation

-The site was excavated by the American School of Classical Studies under the direction of John Langdon Caskey of the University of Cincinnati.
+The site was excavated during the early 1950s by the American School of Classical Studies under the direction of John Langdon Caskey of the University of Cincinnati.

 Structure

 The structure dates to the Korakou culture, also known as the Early Helladic II period (2500–2300 BC) and is sometimes interpreted as the dwelling of an elite member of the community, a proto-palace, or an administrative center.
 Alternatively, it has also been considered to be a communal structure, i.e., the common property of the townspeople.
 The exact function remains unknown due to a lack of small finds indicating the specific uses of the building.
 The house had a stairway leading to a second story and was protected by a tiled roof; it also contained storage areas.
 Debris found at the site contained thousands of terracotta tiles having fallen from the roof.
 Although such roofs were also found in the Early Helladic site of Akovitika and later in the Mycenaean towns of Gla and Midea, they only became common in Greek architecture in the 7th century BC.
 The walls of the "House of the Tiles" were constructed with sun-dried bricks on stone socles.